A positive turning point turns negative for Mariners on tough night in Oakland

 OK, I’ll admit I was channeling Scott Hatteberg, Billy Beane and Ron Washington in “Moneyball.”
 But maybe it’s an apt tableau to conjure up.
 The 2002 Oakland A’s team so vividly portrayed in Michael Lewis’ classic book (which spawned a popular movie starring Brad Pitt) came out of nowhere to run down the Mariners, who were flying high with a comfortable lead for much of the season before fading down the stretch.

 That was the beginning of the Great Seattle Playoff Drought that continues to this day.
-The Mariners’ manager that year, in his first season on the job (and destined to hang on as their skipper for just one more year) was Bob Melvin.
+That would be the Mariners last year to be managed by Lou Piniella before he was replaced, for two years, by Bob Melvin.

 Yes, the same Bob Melvin who is now managing the 2018 Oakland A’s team that has come out of nowhere to run down the Mariners, who were flying high with a comfortable (wild-card) lead for much of the season before being surpassed by Oakland.